AutoJenny/blog/docs/git_modules/transition_checklist_DEPRECATED_2.md

-# Transition Implementation Checklist (Logical Progression)
+# Transition Implementation Checklist (Reorganized)

 ⚠️ **CRITICAL**: This checklist must be followed exactly.
 No steps may be skipped or modified without explicit user permission.